pygmystack/pygmy/docs/installation.md

 From here you can follow the guidance to install the relevant executable in the `builds/` folder using the instructions above.

 ### From source
-The installation of `pygmy` is fairly simple and can be accomplished via the go toolchain
+The installation of `pygmy-go` is fairly simple and can be accomplished via the go toolchain

 ```console
 $ go get github.com/fubarhouse/pygmy-go